He Hongjun: Biography

 He was born in Yang County, Shaanxi, in August 1961.
 He served in Xinjiang Military District before being appointed director of the Political Department of the Qinghai Military District in December 2012.
 He was deputy head of the Cadre Bureau of the People's Liberation Army General Political Department in 2014, in addition to serving as director of the Bureau of Veteran Cadres.
 He was appointed assistant head of the Political Work Department of the Central Military Commission in 2017, concurrently serving as deputy leader of the Demobilized Army Cadre Emplacement Leading Group of the State Council.
 He rose to become deputy head of the Political Work Department of the Central Military Commission in April 2019.

 He was promoted to the rank of major general (shaojiang) in July 2013, lieutenant general (zhongjiang) in December 2019, and general (shangjiang) in July 2024.

 On October 17, 2025, the Ministry of National Defense announced that He was expelled from the CCP and the PLA for "serious violations of discipline and law".

+On December 27, 2025, his qualification from being a deputy to the National People's Congress was terminated along with four other military officers including: He Weidong, Wang Peng, Wang Renhua and Zhang Hongbing.